JadeDaniel/Kotlin-LTV-Parser/README.md

 Assumptions:
 - the tag is a consistent length of 1 byte.
 - Bytes are little endian.
 Why assume this?
 Because Apple Silicon is little endian.
 - We will be working with an EMV-TLV.
 This is payments related and as such the closet thing I could imagine being relelvant to TLV within Apple Pay that I could find on the internet.
+- tags can ONLY appear on the template they are assigned, if they are assigned one.
+Otherwise they can only appear on the top level (?)

 ## Sample EMV-TLV string
 6F1A840E315041592E5359532E4444463031A5088801025F2D02656E
 6F 1A 84 0E 31 50 41 59 2E 53 59 53 2E 44 44 46 30 31 A5 08 88 01 02 5F 2D 02 65 6E
 decoded: https://emvlab.org/tlvutils/?data=6F1A840E315041592E5359532E4444463031A5088801025F2D02656E

+First Tag: 6F

+## Tags:
+Based on the EMV standard(?), tags can be either primitives or constructed.
+Constructed tags have nested tags within, and, it appears, no simple data on them.

 ## Additional Information:
 - A fantastic explainer on EMV-TLV https://skryvets.com/blog/2020/05/02/what-are-emv-tags/